 Every time there is a shooting anywhere in America, the political left calls for more gun laws and the political right calls for more gun ownership.
 While it is easy to fall into either the conservative or liberal mindsets of worldly politics, are these the only two options?
 Does Jesus call his followers to another way?

 For generations raised on romanticized stories in Hollywood films of “cowboys and indians” and soldiers fighting in World War 2, carrying around a gun seems like a noble and heroic thing to do.
+Churches have been the site of shootings in the past, but it rarely happens.
+In fact, there is only a 0.00000015% chance of a shooting occurring during any particular church service in America.1 But despite this, violence is sensationalized in the news media and so fear is often high.
 Many Christians bring their weapons into church buildings, hoping that if something bad goes down they can make a positive difference.
 Many large churches in America have volunteer security teams that are carrying concealed weapons.
 This means that priests and pastors have made a conscious decision to have guns in their churches.

 How should Christians respond to violence in their own buildings?
 It is with immense sadness that a question like this even needs to be asked… should we have guns in our churches?